janengo02/intern-management/README.md

 Admin users can have a full control over the system.
 They have access to the whole list of interns.
 They will create a new user/intern, assign programs and tasks as well as their due dates and status.
 Admin users can also add, edit, or delete this information.
 Moreover, they can also modify the program list or status list.
 Intern users can only have access to their own data.
 They can edit their tasks' status, and personal information.
 Both Admin and Intern can use the filter and sort functions.

+This application can also be used for similar purpose such as managing projects, students, etc.

 ## Features of Intern Management System
 * Login Page